DevExpress-Examples/asp-net-web-forms-grid-cache-data-on-the-client-side/Readme.md

 Use the steps below to cache the row values on the client:

 1) Handle the [`ASPxGridView.CustomJSProperties`](https://documentation.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomJSProperties.event) event.
-Traverse the grid rows in this event handler and save the desired row values to `e.Properties`.
-This data is accessible on the client side:
+Traverse the grid rows in this event handler and save the row values to `e.Properties`.
+This data is accessible on the client:

 ```cs
 protected void grid_CustomJSProperties(object sender, ASPxGridViewClientJSPropertiesEventArgs e) {